Trump vows rapid increase in tariffs on Mexico unless illegal immigration ends | MarketScreener

-"If the illegal migration crisis is alleviated through effective actions taken by Mexico, to be determined in our sole discretion and judgment, the tariffs will be removed," Trump said.
+"If the illegal migration crisis is alleviated through effective actions taken by Mexico, to be determined in our sole discretion and judgement, the tariffs will be removed," Trump said.

 The announcement rattled investors who feared that worsening trade frictions could hurt the global economy.
 The Mexican peso, U.S. stock index futures and Asian stock markets tumbled on the news, including the shares of Japanese automakers who ship cars from Mexico to the United States.